Interactive civic education: Effective political learning for citizenship in democratic Russia

 The second trend concerned the active-learning civics students.
 The majority of these students exhibited consistently informed, knowledge-based judgments about the political process and endorsed democratic values in both tests.
 Teaching style proved to be an important aspect of their civics courses that contributed to students' democratic value orientations.
 These programs actively use methods and resources, which engage students in their own education.
 The open classroom environment appears to make democratic practices and approaches to problem-solving a habit for students that ideally they will carry into adult political behavior.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Frost, Sheri Lynn, "Interactive civic education: Effective political learning for citizenship in democratic Russia" (1998).
 Political Science - Dissertations.
-Paper 58.
+58.